 With the help of State directors of adult education, the project has developed indicators of performance to demonstrate State adult education agencies’ impact, and has developed a national system for collecting information on adult education student outcomes.
 The NRS requirements were effective beginning in July 2000.

-A. We have re-designed NRSWeb to make it easier to navigate and more user friendly.
-The left menu reflects this commitment by organizing materials topically rather than by resource type.
+A. The left menu reflects this commitment by organizing materials topically rather than by resource type.
 About NRS provides useful information about the Web site, the history of NRS, and contact information for project staff, technical working group members, and U.S. Department of Education staff.
 NRS Guidelines contains the core of the accountability system - the NRS Implementation Guidelines - and other key documents that provide guidance to states in implementing the NRS.
 Making NRS Work contains documents and training resources that are application-based – for example, how to improve your data quality, how to use NRS data, and how to best monitor your programs.
 The State and National Reports pages provide visitors with state-specific information and access to national reports, and finally, Training lists both recent events and archived training events, along with all associated training notebooks, guides, and facilitators notes, as well as links to online training courses and webinars.

 A. NRS project staff focuses on providing training and technical assistance to State and Local program staff in areas relevant to implementing NRS and using data effectively.
 Several types of training are offered including face-to-face training for program staff on ensuring data quality and using data for program improvement, policy and procedure meetings which inform State staff of recent and upcoming policy changes, online NRS Webinars which are facilitated by NRS project staff, and online self-paced training modules.
 State directors are informed regularly on upcoming training events and select participants at their discretion.